Skip to Content

 3. Peel and slice the garlic as thinly as you can.

-5. When the bacon is cooked set aside on some kitchen towel and transfer the rendered bacon fat to a frying pan 28cm or 11".
-You need around 2 tablespoons, if you do not have enough make it up with butter.
+8. When the bacon is cooked set aside on some kitchen towel and transfer the rendered bacon fat to a frying pan (25cm or 10").
+You need around 2 tablespoons, if you do not have enough make it up with butter, duck fat or lard.

-15. Crumble through most of the bacon reserving a little for garnish.
+14. Crumble through most of the bacon (reserving a little for garnish), and stir.

-16. Drain the pasta reserving a little of the cooking water then add to the sauce, stir to coat, adding as much pasta water to complete the sauce, this should be around 75ml (⅓ Cup).
+15. Add the pasta to the sauce, stir to coat, adding as much pasta water to complete the sauce, this should be around 75ml (⅓ Cup).

 Nutrition Information: